ooade/30-days-of-code/README.md

 #### Shadow DOM
 Resource: [What is Shadow DOM](https://bitsofco.de/what-is-the-shadow-dom/)
 - I knew what it was but never got the chance to see it in action or even read about it.

+### Day 19 and beyond!
+I started this to get back to my feet.
+I'm back!!!!!!!